-5. Advanced customisation for products
+5. Advanced customization for products

 6. Smart home assistants

-You’ve seen people telling Alexa and Google Home to change the lighting of their rooms or play their favourite music, and while that is (often) what people use these smart home assistants for, there’s more.
+You’ve seen people telling Alexa and Google Home to change the lighting of their rooms or play their favorite music, and while that is (often) what people use these smart home assistants for, there’s more.
 Alexa and Google Home have been taking over the e-commerce industry quietly since 2017.
 We expect this take over to become even larger in 2021.

 Almost 20% of smart speaker owners have been using these to order products, track their deliveries, or compare products online.
 This figure is expected to rise to 52% in the next three years.

 Now is the time to optimize your e-commerce stores and fulfillment processes for voice search, or you will be lagging behind your competitors.

 The packaging is the first thing that strikes a consumer’s eye; it’s a clear reflection of your brand.
 Lousy packaging will most definitely lead the consumer to believe that the product you’re selling is also as mediocre as the packaging is.
 A well-packed product is an indicator of a brand that values customer perception and experience.

 It is also a fact that unique packaging attracts customers more and gives them a reason to be more excited about what they’re buying.
 This also helps your products stand out.
 Customization, as we mentioned earlier, is always a winner.